danielpolobcn/Bitburner_scripts/README.md

 ### Cracker
 This script attempts to open as many ports as necessary and then nuke any target server, on the assumption that you are creating or buying port-opening programs from cheapest to most expensive, this is: brutessh.exe -> ftpcrack.exe -> relaysmtp.exe -> httpworm.exe -> sqlinject.exe .
 If you miss any of the required programs for your target server, you will get an error message indicating the missing file.
 It is suggested to set an alias for a more convenient use (i.e. alias crack="run cracker.script").

+### Basic hack
+This is the most simple script for hacking servers indefinitely.
+The script will check before any hacking attempt if the requisites for maximum security and minimuum money are met, and run "weaken" and/or "grow" before further hacks when necessary.